ebeneliason/acetate/README.md

 -   The drawing offset will be set according to the position of your sprite, so you can do all drawing relative to your sprite (just like in your `draw` function).

-Anything you draw within this function will be appear in debug mode.
-You can toggle your custom debug drawing on/off using the `m` key, or set `Acetate.customDebugDrawing` to `true` or `false` from within your code.
+Anything you draw within this function will appear in debug mode.
+You can toggle your custom debug drawing on/off using the `M` key, or set `Acetate.customDebugDrawing` to `true` or `false` from within your code.

 ### Reusing Acetate's Built-in Debug Visualizations